 After getting all the accounts into Empower Personal Dashboard, I wanted to play around and explore the different features and displays.
 Income, spending, cash flow, cash balances, portfolio allocation, overview of investment fees – all easily accessible from the Empower Personal Dashboard web page.
 Before using Empower Personal Dashboard, I had to manually go to all of my investment accounts and credit cards and download then copy/paste the transactions and balances into my own spreadsheets to check on what I was spending or manage my investment portfolio.

 My monthy income is right there, categorized and summarized in a colorful graph.
 Before using Empower Personal Dashboard, I always knew roughly what we had coming in each month, but this really puts it in perspective with exact numbers and categories.
 I was surprised our investment income was over $2,500 for the month.
 I never added it up before, and it is surprisingly large.
 Now that I’m retired, Empower Personal Dashboard is going to be a great tool to help me keep track of cash flow and available cash in my accounts.

 Expenses are as cleanly presented as income.
 No surprises here.
 Our mortgage is the highest expense, and groceries are the next highest.
 The childcare expense is gone now that I’m retired (which also makes me a stay at home dad).

 Investment Asset Allocation

-The way my investment portfolio’s asset allocation is presented is probably the coolest part of Personal Capital.
+The way my investment portfolio’s asset allocation is presented is probably the coolest part of Empower Personal Dashboard.
 I try to keep my US investments roughly equal to my international investments, and the graphic makes it easy to tell that I’m within a percent of hitting that goal.